Two Specific Mental Health Tips

 Then, an invite for a ½ Ironman came across my email.

-After working together on Mental Toughness for exactly 1 year, he became the first unseeded player ever to win the USTA National Championship.
+After working together on how to build psychological toughness for exactly 1 year, he became the first unseeded player ever to win the USTA National Championship.

-Three years later, he won a tournament on the PGA Tour.
+Three years later, Scott Stallings, he won his 1st tournament on the PGA Tour.

-I started working with a professional tennis player before the first major of the year.
+I started working with a professional tennis player, Rajeev Ram before the Australian Open, the first major of the year.

-By the summer, he had won a Silver Medal in the Olympics.
+By the end of the games, he won a Silver Medal.

-There is a common theme in every one of these examples.
+Mental Toughness is a common theme in every one of these examples.
+But, every one of these examples manifested in different ways.

 I love helping people build Mental Toughness and taking people where they want to go, but only if performance is crucial to their success.